 The Manager Training Programme of the German Federal Ministry for Economic Affairs and Energy (BMWi) is an element of Germany’s foreign economic policy.
-According to the motto “Fit for Partnership”, the programme prepares executives from Asia, Eastern Europe, North Africa and Latin America for business relations and economic cooperations with German companies – with success on both sides.
+According to the motto “Fit for Partnership”, the programme prepares executives from Asia, Eastern Europe, Latin America, North and Sub-Saharan Africa for business relations and economic cooperations with German companies – with success on both sides.

 Management training and business contacts

 Decisive to the programme’s success is the right mix of imparting knowledge and business practice.

 The participants develop their management skills in interactive and practice-oriented training sessions and prepare for contacts with German companies.
 They learn the specifics of German business culture, and improve their business demeanour and negotiating techniques.

 During visits to companies, the participants experience German companies first hand, and familiarise themselves with the modern technology and equipment there.
 They come into direct contact with potential business partners.